-Importance of Family Mediation recognised by new Government voucher scheme
+Importance of Family Mediation recognised by extension of Government voucher scheme

 - AuthorSam Miles

 For separating or divorcing couples, making life changing decisions will be part of the process of starting a new life, however this can not always be achieved amicably.
 Agreeing on arrangements for your children or your financial matters will be difficult and Family Mediation may be the answer to coming to a resolution you are both satisfied with.
-The Government last week announced a £1million investment into Family Mediation, recognising the significant benefits of this form of conciliation.
+In April 2021, the Government announced a £1million investment into Family Mediation, recognising the significant benefits of this form of conciliation.
+In January 2022, the Ministry of Justice put additional funds into the scheme, bringing the total fund to £3million.
 Sam Miles, Resolution trained Family Mediator, explains more here about the scheme, why we are taking part and how Family Mediation could be the answer you are looking for.

 What is the Government Family Mediation Voucher scheme?

-Under the scheme announced by the Government on 26th March 2021, the Ministry of Justice will provide contributions of up to £500 per family, to resolve issues relating to children following parental separation.
-Mediation will be provided by Family Mediation Council Accredited (FMCA) mediators and the fund will reduce the costs of mediation for at least 2,000 families.
+Under the scheme initially announced by the Government on 26th March 2021, the Ministry of Justice has been providing contributions of up to £500 per family, to resolve issues relating to children following parental separation.
+Mediation has been provided by Family Mediation Council Accredited (FMCA) mediators and the fund had the aim to reduce the costs of mediation for at least 2,000 families.

 What is Family Mediation?